 Guaranteed benefit 75/75 guarantee policy 75/100 guarantee policy 100/100 guarantee policy Maturity guarantee (on the maturity guarantee date) No less than 75% of the premiums allocated to your policy.
-No less than the sum of: • 100% of the premiums allocated to your policy for 15 years or more; and • 75% of the premiums allocated to your policy for less than 15 years Death benefit guarantee (on the death of the last annuitant) No less than 75% of the premiums allocated to your policy.
+No less than the sum of: 100% of the premiums allocated to your policy for 15 years or more; and 75% of the premiums allocated to your policy for less than 15 years Death benefit guarantee (on the death of the last annuitant) No less than 75% of the premiums allocated to your policy.
 No less than the sum of: 100% of the premiums allocated to your policy when the annuitant is under age 80, and Increasing from 75 per cent to 100 per cent over a six year period on premiums allocated to your policy when the annuitant is age 80 and older Optional benefits Reset options (reset fee applicable) Reset option is not available.
-Death benefit guarantee reset option only (see Fees and expenses paid directly by you for applicable reset fees).
-Death benefit guarantee and/ or maturity guarantee reset options (see Fees and expenses paid directly by you for applicable reset fees).
+Death benefit guarantee reset option only (see each of the Fund Facts for the applicable reset fees).
+Death benefit guarantee and/or maturity guarantee reset options (see each of the Fund Facts for the applicable reset fees).